-I am satisfied information in the documents is not exempt from release under section 30(1).
-I have decided to release additional information in the documents to the Applicant where it is not irrelevant personal affairs information.
+I am satisfied information in the documents is not exempt under section 30(1) and the documents are to be released with irrelevant personal affairs information deleted in accordance with section 25.

 A marked-up copy of the documents showing irrelevant information in accordance with my decision has been provided to the Agency.